 *Community Engaged Scholar project process is not intended to be completed in one semester.
 Approval to do so, because of special circumstances, may be requested.

 2020 Community Engaged Scholar Workshops

-- Stay tuned for April 2020 workshop dates: April workshops will be geared towards students looking to implement their community engaged project in Summer 2020 or later.
+*April workshops are geared towards students looking to implement their community engaged project in Summer 2020 or later*